zama-ai/fhevm-backend/docs/fundamentals/glossary.md

 - _FheLib_: A precompiled contract that is available on nodes/validators.
 Exposes a number of functions, e.g. getting ciphertexts, verifying inputs, etc. At the time of writing, it exists at address **0x000000000000000000000000000000000000005d**.

+- _fhevmjs_: A JavaScript library that allows dApps to interact with the fhEVM.

 - _Gateway Smart Contract_: Smart contract deployed on the fhEVM blockchain that is used by a dApp smart contract to request a decrypt.
 This emits an event that triggers the gateway.

 - _KMS Smart Contract_: Smart contract running on the fhEVM blockchain that is used by a dApp contract to verify decryption results from the KMS.
 To that end, it contains the identity of the KMS and is used to verify its signatures.